 Volatility traders in the futures market are currently in a heightened potential for a botched election that results in turmoil.
 According to Bloomberg, the November contest represents “the most-expensive event risk on record.”

-Democrats and state officials are already making plans for drawn-out election.
+Democrats and state officials are already making plans for a drawn-out election.

 Michigan Secretary of State Jocelyn Benson says it could take up to a week to count all of the swing state’s expected absentee ballots.